 Another professor confirmed this.
 “Truth or falsity by itself is not the only issue.
 Ventura must prove Kyle knew he was writing a lie, or acted recklessly in writing his account.”

-A ten-person jury will decide the case, which is being heard in St. Paul, Minnesota.
+A ten-person jury decided the case, which was heard in St. Paul, Minnesota.

-Regardless of how the trial ends, this story isn't likely to fade soon.
+This story isn't likely to fade soon, despite the trial's end.
 All thanks to Clint Eastwood.

 The director is filming an adaptation of the memoir that started this whole mess in the first place.
 Bradley Cooper will star as Chris Kyle.
 "Mr. Scruff Face" is not listed on the cast list.